WalletWasabi/WabiSabi/protocol.md

 account for traffic analysis based attacks, and that the structure of the CoinJoin transaction provide sufficient privacy against passive observers.

-This leaves Sybil attacks by other users or the coordinator, and attacks by the coordinator such as targetted denial of service by the coordinator for the purpose of deanonymization (e.g. facilitating an intersection attack on specific input or output registrations) or timing analysis.
-Sybil attacks by users or the coordinator have a liquidity requirement, and sybil attacks by users not colluding with the coordinator may also incur a cost depending on fees.
+This leaves Sybil attacks by other users or the coordinator, and attacks by the coordinator such as targeted denial of service by the coordinator for the purpose of deanonymization (e.g. facilitating an intersection attack on specific input or output registrations) or timing analysis.
+Sybil attacks by users or the coordinator have a liquidity requirement cost requirements depending on Bitcoin network fees.

 Mitigation of such attacks are beyond the scope of this protocol, as they pertain to the specific transaction structure.